One-Loop Quantum Effects in Carroll Scalars: Brief review of conformal Carrollian symmetries

-From this point onward, we won't need components of the spatial coordinates explicitly and will use the notation $(t, \mathbf{x})$ for temporal and the spatial coordinates.
+From this point onward, we do not need components of the spatial coordinates explicitly and will use the notation $(t, \mathbf{x})$ for temporal and spatial coordinates.

-The finite part of CCA, generated by $H, P_i, B_i, J_{ij}, D, K$ and $K_i$, just like the conformal group of Minkowski space, are sufficient enough to constrain the two and three point functions.
-However there are a couple of distinct solutions to the Ward identities leading to the correlation functions.
-Specifically for the two point function, the trivial one \cite{Bagchi:2016bcd} is time independent:
+The finite part of CCA, generated by $H, P_i, B_i, J_{ij}, D, K$ and $K_i$, just like the conformal group of Minkowski space, is sufficient enough to constrain the two and three point functions.
+However, a couple of distinct solutions to the Ward identities lead to the correlation functions.
+Specifically for the two-point function, the trivial one \cite{Bagchi:2016bcd} is time independent

-where $\Delta$ are the conformal dimensions of these spin-less fields (for simplicity we didn't include spin).
-On the other hand, there's another, time dependent solution \cite{Chen:2021xkw,Bagchi:2022emh,bagchi2023ads}, namely the `delta function branch', which takes the form
+where $\Delta$ are the conformal dimensions of these spin-less fields (for simplicity, we did not include spin).
+On the other hand, there's another, time-dependent solution \cite{Chen:2021xkw,Bagchi:2022emh,bagchi2023ads}, namely the `delta function branch', which takes the form